 Widecombe village is 1.5miles away, with a footpath from the farm to the main road in.

-The village has a small shop where you can find bread, milk etc.
+The village has a general store where you will find most essentials.

 Every second Tuesday of September the village holds its famous Widecombe Fair - well worth a visit!